Where can you find other information on Service Contract Act (SCA) requirements and regulations?

 The Department of Labor (DOL) issues two wage determinations for each locality that are identical except for compliance with fringe benefit requirements.

-- The odd-numbered wage determination requires the contractor to satisfy the fringe benefit requirements on a "per employee" basis and compliance must be calculated using all hours paid (including paid time off, excluding overtime hours).
+- The odd-numbered wage determination requires the contractor to satisfy the fringe benefit requirements on a "per employee" basis and compliance must be calculated using all hours paid (including paid time off or PTO, excluding overtime hours).
 The contractor must meet the minimum fringe benefit requirement for each individual employee and is not allowed to average their fringe benefit cost over the entire workforce.

 You can find a more detailed history and explanation of these two fringe benefit methodologies by reviewing Department of Labor's All Agency Memoranda #188 and #197.
 If the "average cost" WD was used under the previous contract period, DOL rules require its continued use under 29 CFR 4.52 .

-What benefits are included in the SCA Health and Welfare?
+What are H&W Fringe Benefits?
+What's included in the SCA contract Health and Welfare Benefits?

-How do you determine which SCA Health & Welfare rate applies?
+How do you determine which SCA contract Health & Welfare rate applies?

 The rate that will be applicable to the lion's share of contracts is the $4.80 rate (for 2022).
 This is because many contracts have been awarded, extended or options exercised since the sick leave requirements of EO 13706 went into effect for new awards, options, etc. on or after January 1, 2017.
 The lower rate, $4.41 is intended to give employers credit for providing the mandated sick leave, which they previously were able to take credit to satisfy the H&W requirement.